 Nothing says spring like fresh daffodils or tulips.
 Try grouping them in great big bunches throughout the house for major impact.
 They’re relatively inexpensive compared to most flowers at the market, so you can buy them in bulk without feeling a pinch.
 March several bouquets across your mantel, set them out in a pretty pitcher on the dining table, or group small clusters in bud vases on side tables around the house.
 These blooms look equally at home in casual mason jars or elegant cut crystal.
 If you’re going for a sophisticated look, try all white tulips displayed in a silver pitcher.

-Make sure you’re ready to revel in the warm weather and enjoy those first few days of sunshine by having a “park bag” packed and ready.
+Make sure you’re ready to revel in the warm weather and enjoy those first few days of sunshine.
+Don’t forget to inspect and service your air conditioning unit with the help of a professional ac repair and maintenance specialist.
+Depending on the condition and age of your ac unit, you may be advised to get a new air conditioning installation.
+You may also have a “park bag” packed and ready.
 I fill a tote bag with a sturdy picnic blanket, some sunscreen, a bottle of water, and all those magazines I haven’t gotten around to reading.
 On that first really warm sunny day, all I need to do is toss in a snack and head out the door for my first picnic of the season.
 Whether you take your bag to one of the many nearby forest preserves, a park up the street, or just into your own backyard, you’ll be ready to get outdoors and enjoy that first real day of Spring!

 [blockquote class=blue]Kitty Burruss is a wife, mother, and interior designer anxiously awaiting the end of winter.
 For more decorating ideas, including how to make an affordable Spring Wreath, find stylish welcome mats, and see on-trend spring accessories, visit her blog at www.WestchesterDecorator.blogspot.com.[/blockquote]